AlchemistChief/MC_DogUnion_ModPack/README.md

 To join the Dog Union Minecraft Server, choose one of the following installation methods:

+Sure!
+Here's the updated section formatted for a `README.md` file:

+---

+## Installation

+To join the Dog Union Minecraft Server, choose one of the following installation methods:

-### Option 1: Using the Install Batch Script
+### Option 1: Automatic Installation

 1. **Download the Repository:**
    - Click on the "Code" button at the top of this repository page.
    - Select "Download ZIP."
    - Once downloaded, extract the ZIP file to your desired location.

-2. **Run the Installation Script:**
+2. **Move the Install Script:**
-   - Navigate to the extracted folder.
-   - Locate the `install.bat` file.
+   - Inside the extracted folder, locate the `script.bat` file.
+   - Copy and place the `script.bat` file into your Minecraft `/mods` directory.

+3. **Run the Script:**
-   - Double-click `install.bat` to execute the installation process.
+   - Double-click the `script.bat` file to start the automatic installation process.

-   *Note: The script will guide you through the installation steps.
-Ensure you have the necessary permissions to run batch scripts on your system.*
+   _Note: The script will guide you through the installation and ensure all necessary components are correctly configured._

 ### Option 2: Manual Installation